lllliyang/CIS-YOLO/README.md

 📦 Notes
 The ultralytics/nn/Addmodule directory contains your custom modules.
 They are integrated into tasks.py and automatically loaded during model construction.

-Make sure einops and timm are installed, as they are required by your modules.

 📜 License
 This project is for academic and research use only.